ajhenley/gitbook/whatis_jquery.md

 ####Putting jQuery Into No-Conflict Mode
 When you put jQuery into no-conflict mode, you have the option of assigning a new variable name to replace the $ alias.
 By default, jQuery uses $ as a shortcut for jQuery.
 Thus, if you are using another JavaScript library that uses the $ variable, you can run into conflicts with jQuery.
 In order to avoid these conflicts, you need to put jQuery in no-conflict mode immediately after it is loaded onto the page and before you attempt to use jQuery in your page.

+In the example below, the prototype.js library is another framework that also uses the $ as an alias.
+That means both prototype and jQuery are using the $ alias.
+To prevent conflicts, add the jQuery library last and assign another variable which jQuery will use to instead of the $.
+In the example below we use $j as an alias.
 ```html
 <!-- Putting jQuery into no-conflict mode. -->
 <script src="prototype.js"></script>